 Eloping is a great alternative to traditional weddings.
 It’s informal, can be cost-effective, and can actually be really romantic.

-The bad news: While the movies make eloping look like something you can do on a whim, it really isn’t that easy.
-So, be prepared for a lot of planning.
+The bad news is that while the movies make eloping look like something you can do on a whim, it really isn’t that easy.
+The elopement planning process could be quite a hectic one.

 Top reasons to elope

 Weddings are SO expensive.
 This isn’t news to anybody.
 Even your destination elopement abroad is still likely to save a lot more money.